emqx/emqx-docs/en_US/deploy/install-ubuntu.md

 {% endemqxee %}

-The section below will take Ubuntu 20.04 as an example to illustrate how to download the latest version of EMQX.
+The section takes Ubuntu 20.04 as an example to illustrate how to download the latest version of EMQX.
 For other versions, please visit the [EMQX Deployment page](https://www.emqx.com/zh/try?product=enterprise).

 {% emqxce %}

 ## Install with deb

-EMQX has offered different installation packages for different CPU architectures.
+EMQX offers different installation packages for different CPU architectures.

 :::: tabs type:card